mabdelhack/mfcl/README.md

 The network with MFCL is located in ```models/modulate_layer_network.py```

 If you have any problems with it, open an issue here on Github or contact me through the personal website above.

+## Note
+The code was tested on python 3.6.7